-I have over three (3) decades of Florida legal experience guiding families and loved ones through the Manatee County Florida probate process.
+I have over four (4) decades of Florida legal experience guiding families and loved ones through the Manatee County Florida probate process.
 A decedent's Florida probate estate can be handled through the Summary Administration process (if the Florida probate assets are valued under $75,000) or the Formal Administration process (if the Florida probate assets exceed $75,000 in value).

 Manatee County Florida probate proceedings are a court supervised process for identifying and gathering a Manatee County Florida decedents assets, paying federal and state income taxes, paying creditor claims, and ultimately distributing the decedent's assets to his or her beneficiaries or heirs.
 A Manatee County Florida Circuit Court Judge presides over the proceedings.
 The Florida Probate Code can be found in Chapters 731 through 735 of the Florida Statutes.
 A Manatee County Florida probate estate will be administered as testate (decedent died with a valid Last Will and Testament) or intestate (decedent died without a Will).